 3. OCR (Optical Character Recognition)

-OCR technology is used to recognize and interpret text from images, enabling automated systems to read and process CAPTCHAs that are image-based.
+OCR technology is used to recognize and interpret text from images, enabling automated systems to extract text from images and process CAPTCHAs that are image-based.

 One commonly used method to bypass captchas is by utilizing Optical Character Recognition (OCR) tools.
 OCR technology enables machines to recognize and interpret text from images, making it possible to extract text from captcha images.
 By leveraging machine learning algorithms, OCR tools can analyze the distorted characters in captchas and generate the correct solutions.